Bizum + MONEI

 12. Have a policy that addresses information security across all your personnel.
 It’s not enough to just create a solid security policy.
 You need to maintain it, publish it, and ensure your staff is up to speed on security measures.

-Is PCI Compliance Mandatory?
+Is PCI compliance mandatory?

 PCI compliance is a complex process and may leave many business owners wondering if they really need it.
 PCI compliance isn’t mandatory by law, however, it can be considered mandatory by court precedent.
 So the short answer is, if you accept credit cards in your business, your payment gateway needs to be PCI compliant.

-Benefits of PCI Compliance
+Benefits of PCI compliance

-Risks of Non-Compliance
+Risks of non-compliance

 Though achieving and maintaining compliance is a lot of work, it’s worth it to protect your business and your customers.

-Choose a PCI Compliant Payment Gateway like MONEI
+Choose a PCI compliant payment gateway like MONEI

 Alexis Damen

-Alexis Damen is the Head of Content at MONEI.
-She loves breaking down complex topics about payments, e-commerce, and retail to help merchants succeed (with MONEI as their payments partner, of course).
+Alexis Damen is a former Shopify merchant turned content marketer.
+Here, she breaks down complex topics about payments, e-commerce, and retail to help you succeed (with MONEI as your payments partner, of course).

 Boost customer satisfaction and sales by accepting more payment methods.